intel/intel-extension-for-transformers/docs/data_augmentation.md

 |"ContextualWordEmbsForSentenceAug"|refer to ["ContextualWordEmbsForSentenceAug"](https://github.com/makcedward/nlpaug/blob/40794970124c26ce2e587e567738247bf20ebcad/nlpaug/augmenter/sentence/context_word_embs_sentence.py#L77)      |    |

 #### Text Generation Augmenter
-The text generation augment contains the recipe to run data augmentation algorithm based on conditional text generation using auto-regressive transformer model (like GPT, GPT-2, Transformer-XL, XLNet, CTRL) in order to automatically generate labeled data.
+The text generation augment contains the recipe to run data augmentation algorithm based on the conditional text generation using auto-regressive transformer model (like GPT, GPT-2, Transformer-XL, XLNet, CTRL) in order to automatically generate labeled data.
 Our approach follows algorithms described by [Not Enough Data?
 Deep Learning to the Rescue!](https://arxiv.org/abs/1911.03118) and [Natural Language Generation for Effective Knowledge Distillation](https://www.aclweb.org/anthology/D19-6122.pdf).

 - First, we fine-tune an auto-regressive model on the training set.
 Each sample contains both the label and the sentence.